talwat/lowfi/README.md

 On MacOS & Windows, no extra dependencies are needed.

-On Linux, you'll also need alsa and it's headers (`alsa-lib` on Arch, `libasound2-dev` on Ubuntu).
+On Linux, you'll also need openssl & alsa, as well as their headers.

+- `alsa-lib` on Arch, `libasound2-dev` on Ubuntu.
+- `openssl` on Arch, `libssl-dev` on Ubuntu.

 Make sure to also install `pulseaudio-alsa` if you're using pulseaudio.

 ### Cargo